Icelandic summer is calling you for an adventure. | Check this out!

 You bet!
 Iceland’s glacial rivers are some of the clearest and freshest in the world.
 Plus, most of the white water rapids here are accessible to all skill levels, so newbies and pros alike can join in on the fun.

-The best time to head out on the water and get wet is summer, of course!
-The summer season in Iceland usually lasts from May to September, when the warmer weather melts ice from the glaciers and the levels of the river rise.
+The best time to head out on the water and get wet is in the summer, of course!
+The summer season in Iceland usually lasts from May to September, when the warmer weather melts ice from the glaciers and the levels of the rivers rise, making river rafting and jet boating its most thrilling at this time.

 2. What’s the difference between Rafting and Jet Boats, anyway?

-Basically, a raft is operated with manpower and a jet boat has an engine.
-A white water raft is a large, inflatable boat used to navigate a river.
-Popular since the 1950s, these rafts are equipped with paddles or oars.
+Essentially, the difference between river rafting and jet boating is that a raft is operated with manpower and a jet boat has an engine.
+Typically, a white water raft is a large, inflatable boat used to navigate a river.
+Popular since the 1950s, these rafts are equipped with paddles or oars for rafters to navigate and steer the craft.
 Our rafts in Iceland usually accommodate 10-12 people and one guide per raft, depending on the size of the boat.

 By contrast, a jet boat is engine-powered.
 The first was designed in the 1950s, with a pump that sucks up the water underneath the boat and shoots it behind, propelling the vehicle forward.
 Most jet boats zip by on 80-350 horsepower.
 Our jet boats carry up to 11 passengers each.

-3. What’s so special about white water in Iceland?
+3. What’s so special about white water rafting in Iceland?

-Iceland is well-known for its glaciers.
-People travel from all over the world just to come face to face with a towering ice cap.
+With Iceland being well-known for its glaciers, it’s no surprise that people travel from all over the world just to come face to face with towering ice caps.
 In Iceland, all the best rivers for rafting and jet boat adventures draw their source from these glaciers — so you can bet the water is as crystal-clear and clean as can be.

 The Hvítá River in South Iceland originates from the second-largest ice cap in the country, Langjökull Glacier